beancount/ledger2beancount/docs/manual.md

     payee_split:
       - (?<narration>.*?)\s+\((?<payee>Tesco)\)

-ledger2beancount will create this beancount transaction:
+ledger2beancount will create this beancount transaction header:

     2018-03-18 * "Tesco" "Supermarket"

-In other words, `payee_split` allows you to split the ledger payee into payee and narration in beancount.

-`payee_split` is a list of regular expressions and we stop when we find a match.
+In other words, `payee_split` allows you to split the ledger payee into payee and narration in beancount.  `payee_split` is a list of regular expressions and ledger2beancount stops when a match is found.

 Furthermore, you can use `payee_match` to match based on the ledger payee field and assign payees according to the match.
 This variable